The International Steam Pages

 Click for full size image.

-Harvey Smith has posted a picture of an armoured Od Class at the Central Armed Forces Museum in Moscow, now he informs me that there is a similar locomotive Od 1147 preserved near Kanev (Kaniv) in Cherkaska Oblast some 150Km North of Kirovgrad (49°45'38"N, 31°25'04"E) http://www.parovoz.com/newgallery/pg_view.php?ID=19917&LNG=RU, with an armoured train http://www.parovoz.com/newgallery/?ID=154630&LNG=RU (1st August 2011).
+Harvey Smith has posted a picture of an armoured Od Class at the Central Armed Forces Museum in Moscow, now he informs me that there is a similar locomotive Od 1147 preserved near Kanev (Kaniv) in Cherkaska Oblast some 150Km North of Kirovgrad (49°45'38"N, 31°25'04"E) http://www.parovoz.com/newgallery/pg_view.php?ID=19917&LNG=RU, with an armoured trainhttp://www.parovoz.com/newgallery/?ID=154630&LNG=RU (1st August 2011).
 Ivor Harding has now given the correct co-ordinates (above) from personal observation, which are slightly but significantly different from those quoted in the links!
 Picture 19917 is taken from the north side looking east and 154639 from the south looking west (26th October 2011).
 There is also an armoured train in Odessa with Ov 3818 - http://www.parovoz.com/newgallery/pg_view.php?ID=24836&LNG=RU#picture (26th October 2011).
+Wilson Parker has added another example at Sevastopol, Crimea (21st April 2015).

 Roland Beier writes: "When I visited Korolewo (around 60 km east of Csop, which is the border station to Hungary and Slovakia) in winter 1995/96 they still had a Er class in steam for shunting."
 There was a lot of publicity about a return to steam here - what has happened?
-Of course, there are regular steam railtours with the museum fleet.....
+Of course, there were regular steam railtours with the museum fleet.....
 David Huntbatch joined a New Year 2003/4 tour and gives a brief illustrated overview (28th January 2004).
 Henry Posner II I adds (7th November 2005): "While visiting Chernovitsi on Sunday October 23rd 2005 I was surprised to hear a steam whistle.
 Subsequent discussion with shed staff indicated that 3 steam locos are available for tourist work.
 On shed were L-5141, L-3535, both cold, leading me to assume that a third L was working a tourist charter.
 Also noted was dumped Er 799-82 and an unidentified but possibly serviceable narrow gauge 0-8-0 on blocks (gauges were intact in cab but paint blistered on both sides: at the front of the loco "159" was noted as part of its number)."

 Fireless Locos (including Americas and Asia) Index

-See also the Czech Republic (updated 9th March 2006) and Slovenia (updated 15th May 2010) above.
+See also Slovenia (updated 2nd May 2018) above, that in the Czech Republic finished in November 2013 (updated 15th December 2013), see the 2014 update (19th February 2015).
 Finally, how many Cuba visitors saw the 'new' fireless 1664 at mill 520 Noel Fernandez (see the 1999 Cuba report for a picture)?
-1664 was at work in February 2002, the only fireless active during this Zafra (22nd March 2002), but the firelesses at Brasil Mill were reported to be going strong in both the 2007 and 2008 Zafra seasons (2nd June 2008).
+1664 was at work in February 2002, the only fireless active during that Zafra (22nd March 2002), but the firelesses at Brasil Mill were reported to be going strong in both the 2007 and 2008 Zafra seasons (2nd June 2008), since when I have had no news.

 Click for full size image.